-- 1. In the Project window, right-click the Sphere node and select Clone. - 2.
-Right-click the new calculator node and select Rename. - 3.
-Name the node Cuboid and click OK. - 4.
-On the Configuration window to the right of Matrix Phase click Show Details. - 5.
+- 1. In the Project window, right-click the Sphere node and select Clone. - a.
+Right-click the Sphere 1 node and select Rename. - b.
+Name the node Cuboid and press Enter or click OK. - 2.
+On the Configuration window to the right of Matrix Phase click Show Details. - 3.
 From the Elastic Properties list select Cubic.
-The program automatically suggests a good set of default values, so we will leave them as they are.
+Keep the suggested default values.
+Click Hide details.

-- 6. To the right of Precipitate Phase, click Show Details. - 7.
-From the Morphology list select Cuboid. - 8.
+- 4. To the right of Precipitate Phase, click Show details. - 5.
+From the Morphology list select Cuboid. - 6.
 From the Transformation strain list select Calculate from molar volume.

-The second calculation is now set up, so we will link it to the Plot Renderer node.
+The second calculation is now set up, so now link it to the Plot Renderer node.